Edgenesis/shifu/docs/guide/development/develop-on-mac.md

-# Development Guide:
+# Setup Guide:

 Welcome developers!
-This guide will help you on setting up development environment for Shifu on `Mac OS`
+This guide will help you on setting up development environment for `Shifu` on `Mac OS`

 ### This guide has been tested on the following platform:
 ```